neurobagel/old-query-tool/README.md

 npm install
 ```

+**use node v16.x LTS**!

+:warning:
+The Query Tool is built with the Nuxt framework and currently depends on Nuxt2.
+Nuxt2 does not support node versions beyond the v16 LTS (see e.g. [this Github issue](https://github.com/nuxt/nuxt/issues/10844)).
+If you want to run the tool locally, make sure you are using node v16.x.
+A good way to manage different node versions is to use the [node version manager](https://github.com/nvm-sh/nvm) tool.

 ### `Set the Environment Variables`

 You'll need to set the environment variables (API_QUERY_URL) required to run the query tool.
 Query tool utilizes [nuxt dotenv module](https://github.com/nuxt-community/dotenv-module) for managing environment variables.